fox32-arch/fox32/docs/audio.md

 The audio controller manages 8 PCM audio channels, summing them together to produce the final audio output.
-The controller has a maximum output rate of 48 kHz and can handle 8-bit or 16-bit PCM samples from any physical address in memory.
+The controller has a maximum output rate of 48 kHz and can handle signed 8-bit or signed 16-bit PCM samples from any physical address in memory.

 Each channel has 3 volume controls: the channel volume, the left volume, and the right volume.
 The channel is scaled by the channel volume (0-127), and then by the left and right volumes (both 0-255).